jomjol/AI-on-the-edge-device/FeatureRequest.md

 #### #28 Improved error handling for ROIs

 * In case a ROI is out of the image, there is no error message, but a non sense image is used
-* Implement a error message for wrong configuratioin of ROI
+* Implement a error message for wrong configuration of ROI

 #### #27 Use Homie Spec for Mqtt binding